 - Later, the injured Dent is interrogating Gordon while in the hospital:

 - Kansas City Shuffle: When The Joker threatens to kill the mayor, both Batman and the police assume that the only way the Joker could succeed is by using a shooter in the buildings overlooking the funeral; the police set up officers to watch the windows, while Batman takes "fingerprints" off a shattered bullet to track one of the Joker's mooks to his home address near the funeral.
 It turns out that the Joker and his gang were all disguised as a the ceremonial honor guard giving the 10 gun salute.
 While the police were watching the windows and Batman was looking through the mook's apartment, Joker was standing with a loaded rifle mere feet from the mayor.
-Gordon luckily is Genre Savvy enough to jump in front of the mayor with a bullet proof vest on.
+Gordon luckily knew to jump in front of the mayor with a bullet proof vest on.

 - Karmic Death: Two of the Joker's bank robbers agree to kill another one of the robbers so they can take a bigger cut, and get killed themselves for the same motive.